Marcellis/mad-codelabs/docs/level3-task1/level3-task1.md

 Positive
 : Now test the app!
 Go through the flow and try to navigate back and forth.
 Also check if you can’t navigate back to the summary screen after completing the flow.
-When everything is working push your app to your Git repository!
+When everything is working push your app to your GitLab repository!